 The ATO also grants what are known as exemption certificates so investors don't need to pay the application fee every time they put an offer on a property.
 The exemption certificate will cost the same as the above fee, and will specify the type of property, the state or territory that can be purchased in, as well as a limit on the value.

-There is also an initial application fee for property developers applying for a new or near new dwelling exemption certificate.
-For purchases between 1 July 2024 and 30 June 2025, this fee is $60,600.
+From July 1st 2023, there is also an initial application fee for property developers applying for a new or near new dwelling exemption certificate of $60,600.

 When a property owned by a foreign investor is left vacant or not "genuinely available for rent" for more than half the year, a vacancy fee applies.
 This is equal to double the application fee for the property or land in question.